What career would you choose if you knew you couldn’t fail?

 Truth 13: Dedicate your life to Fixing What’s Broken!

 What makes you unhappy?
 What’s broken that needs to be fixed?
 What social injustice makes you mad?
 What products or services make you mad?
 If you want your life to make a difference, how can you contribute and make things better?
 What problem do you want to resolve?
 Who or what matters to you?

-me you’re lazy and haven’t focused enough time
+This just tells me you’re lazy and haven’t focused

 Have you ever considered helping people by befriending the poor and the weak, alleviating pain and suffering, righting wrongs, defending truth, strengthening the rising generation, or achieving security and happiness in your small sphere of influence?
 What’s holding you back?

 Truth 14: Asking for help is a sign of strength,